 Your company may have unique needs, but we recommend trying to get the most out of what each team already has.
 Often the easiest solution is to buy a tool for each specific function, and throw software at the problem.
 Unfortunately, this can cause issues over time as you layer more and more tools onto the platform.
 We recommend optimizing Salesforce to the best of its ability then adding more functionality on top of it.
 Again, this is not to say that you shouldn’t buy new tools, only that bringing in the right tool at the right time on top of a solid foundation will yield many more times the impact than haphazardly putting additional subscriptions onto the credit card.

 To start, you can implement simple time-stamping at the Opportunity level to check how long it takes to progress from marketing to the sales pipeline, and then to either closed won or close lost.
 A lot of the reporting we work with clients on uses the Opportunity object, where we can track conversion and duration metrics.

 We will also look at the Account and use Field History Tracking to determine the activities & movement of the Account.
 Track when an Account became a target and when sales last updated Account details.
 Leverage Salesforce Reports & Dashboards and talk with the sales team on a monthly basis to encourage consistent outreach to these targets.

-At this point, we’re hoping you have a better understanding of what becoming Account Centric can look like, and whether or not it’s the right fit for your team.
-We hope many of your questions about the Demand Unit Waterfall and Account-Based Marketing have been answered.
-To see if the DUW is right for you, connect with one of our specialists and we can discuss it in more detail.
+We hope you have a better understanding of what an Account-centric Salesforce system might look like, and whether or not it’s the right fit for your team.
+Still have questions about the Demand Unit Waterfall and Account-Based Marketing?
+Drop a comment below!
+Or, if you’d like for one of our experts to help you through the process, connect with one of our Revenue Operations experts to discuss in more detail!